By Miguel Hernandez

 The Gladio is an innovative boost with simple gain volume and tone controls for both channels.
 There are mini toggle controls for compression on/off on channel one, and a jazz/rock setting on the second channel.
 The Gladio drive channels while outwardly having a similar look, are actually very different from each other, the left side offers a softer clipping circuit that captures sweet buttery tones, but it is capable of fatter sweet compressed and more distorted tones via the comp toggle, which adds a little more compression, less headroom but more gain to the tone when engaged.

-The Second channel offers less compression and more headroom, this side of the circuit is a harder clipping yet still retains warmth and thick fat open and airy tones with more gain.
+The Second channel offers less compression and more headroom.
+This side of the circuit has harder clipping, but still retains warmth with thick and airy tones with more gain.
 The mini toggle in the rock setting gives us more gain, mids, and a little more high end.
-The jazz setting will yield a slightly darker but still remains well defined.
-There’s something to be said for hard clipping circuits which dial out the harshness and chainsaw effect or cocked wah when you sweep the tones.
+The jazz setting will yield a slightly darker sound but still remains well defined.
+There’s something to be said for hard clipping circuits, which dial out the harshness when you sweep through tones.
 The Gladio instead offers creamy singing overdrive on both sides of the fence.
 There are more than blues tones to be had, you can also call up any number hefty classy bluesy and heavier rock tones with plenty of tonal variations if you take the time to learn the interaction between the channels and tweak to taste.
 Lastly, while both channels can be run independent of each other, they can also be combined for serious power chords and searing leads.

-All of the switching options were highly functional and interactive, The tonal variations in this pedal were staggering and make the Gladio quite versatile.
+All of the switching options were highly functional and interactive, and the tonal variations in the Gladio were staggering.

 How Does the Gladio Double Preamp Sound?

-We ran the Gladio through my dual humbucker stratocaster and standard tele style guitars into a Boss IR-2 direct to great effect for our demo.
+We ran the Gladio through my dual-humbucker Stratocaster and standard Telecaster-style guitars into a Boss IR-2 direct to great effect for our demo.
 I also ran it into my Fender amp and it was no surprise that the Gladio was right at home with both guitars and gear.
-We dialed in some great warm pushed boost tones all the way to thick overdriven and some surprisingly great high gain tones that led to some really fun extended playing sessions.
+We dialed in some great warm pushed boost tones all the way into thick overdrive and got some surprisingly great high gain tones, which led to some really fun extended playing sessions.

-The Gladio belted out some really great thick chord voicing yet the notes had great definition even at higher gain settings.
+The Gladio was able to belt out some really great thick chord voicing, yet the notes had great definition even at higher gain settings.
 We took the pedal around the dials to see if we could dial in a bad tone.
 There was none to be had anywhere in the pedal.
-The Cornerstone Gladio is not only a well made pedal but the tones are extremely inspiring and made playing so much fun, especially the variations when combining channels and great surprises at every tweak of the knobs.
+The Cornerstone Gladio is not only a well made pedal, but the tones are extremely inspiring and fun, especially when you can find endless variations combining the channels in new ways.